vanshika022007/Hacktoberfest-2025/README.md

 - `Bulk Image Resizer` - Resize all images to a fixed width.
 - `CSV to Excel Converter` - Convert all CSV files in a folder to Excel.
 - `Emotion Detection` - Detect emotions from webcam feed using deep learning.
+- `Object Detection` - Detects Objects from webcam feed using AI/ML.

 This collection aims to help users automate repetitive tasks efficiently and serve as an introduction to Python scripting and open-source contributions.

 ## Getting Started